 Our core therapeutic technology is based on the cardiosphere-derived cell, or CDC, a type of cardiac progenitor cell that composes a minor fraction of the cardiac muscle cell population and was first identified in the academic laboratory of Capricor's scientific founder, Dr. Eduardo Marbán.
 Since their initial report in 2007, CDCs have been the subject of over 100 peer-reviewed scientific publications and have been administered to approximately 140 human subjects across several clinical trials.
-We are currently developing allogeneic CDCs (CAP-1002) as a product candidate for the potential treatment of Duchenne muscular dystrophy, or DMD, as well as cardiac and other disorders.
+We are currently developing allogeneic CDCs (CAP-1002) as a product candidate for the potential treatment of DMD as well as cardiac disorders.

-We have been conducting two clinical trials of our lead product candidate, CAP-1002: the randomized, double-blind placebo-controlled Phase II portion of the Phase I/II ALLSTAR clinical trial in patients who have had a myocardial infarction, or MI, and the randomized Phase I/II HOPE-Duchenne clinical trial in patients with Duchenne muscular dystrophy-associated cardiomyopathy.
-We have completed the Phase I portion of the Phase I/II DYNAMIC trial in patients with advanced heart failure.
+We have conducted three clinical trials of our lead product candidate, CAP-1002: the randomized, double-blind placebo-controlled Phase I/II ALLSTAR clinical trial in patients who have had a myocardial infarction, or MI, the randomized Phase I/II HOPE-Duchenne clinical trial in patients with DMD-associated cardiomyopathy and the Phase I portion of the Phase I/II DYNAMIC trial in patients with advanced heart failure.